Assault course: The Netherlands

+The Standards Obstacle Course have up to 4 lanes, and are adjusted to fit available space.
+Females and Males over age 51 do not have to undertake obstacle 9 and 10.
+Females can use a step 60 – 80 cm high for obstacles 7 and 14.

+Russia

-Russian Federation Army Assault Courses usually have: a chicane; walls with holes to crawl through; widely spaced steps representing a broken staircase; balance beams representing a broken bridge; tunnels and often include throwing a dummy Hand Grenade from the final trench.
+Russian Federation Army Assault Courses usually have: a chicane; walls with holes to crawl through; widely spaced steps representing a broken staircase; balance beams representing a broken bridge; tunnels and often include throwing a dummy hand grenade from the final trench.
 Russian Assault Courses' often have monkey bars in an inverted V shape, higher in the middle.